Batons, stones, shells, chaos as Maryam arrives for a NAB date

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE/ISLAMABAD: The PML-N workers and police clashed on Tuesday outside NAB’s Thokar Niaz Baig office where party leader Maryam Nawaz had arrived to record her statement in a land allotment case.
+LAHORE/ISLAMABAD: PML-N workers and police clashed on Tuesday outside a NAB’s Thokar Niaz Baig office where party leader Maryam Nawaz had arrived to record her statement in a land allotment case.

 They tried to remove the barricades time and again before the arrival of their leader and were resisted by a heavy contingent of law-enforcers.
 The already tense situation grew more intense with Maryam Nawaz’s arrival when her convoy along with already present workers insisted on entering the NAB building but they were refused entry.